-The primary purpose of the Federal Credit Reform Act of 1990, which became effective on October 1, 1991, is to more accurately measure the cost of Federal credit programs and to place the cost of such credit programs on a basis equivalent with other Federal spending.
-Credit Reform focuses on those credit programs that operate at a loss by providing for appropriated funding, within budgetary limitations, to subsidize the loss element of the credit program.
-Negative subsidies, calculated for credit programs operating at a profit, normally result in the return of funds to Treasury.
+The primary purpose of the Federal Credit Reform Act of 1990, which became effective on October 1, 1991, is to more accurately measure the cost of Federal credit programs, and to place the cost of such credit programs on a basis equivalent with other Federal spending.
+Credit reform focuses on those credit programs that operate at a loss by providing for appropriated funding, within budgetary limitations, to subsidize the loss element of the credit program.
+Negative subsidies, calculated for credit programs operating at a profit, normally result in the return of funds to the U.S. Treasury.
 OMB specifies the methodology an agency is to follow in accounting for the cash flows of its credit programs.

 Ginnie Mae's credit activities have historically operated at a profit.
-Ginnie Mae has not incurred borrowings or received appropriations to finance its credit operations nor does it anticipate the need to receive such funding.
-As of September 30, 2002, Ginnie Mae had an Investment in U.S. Government of \$8.9 billion after establishing reserves for potential losses on its credit activities.
+Ginnie Mae has not incurred borrowings or received appropriations to finance its credit operations, nor does it anticipate the need to receive such funding.
+As of September 30, 2003, Ginnie Mae had reserves of \$9.7 billion held in the U.S. Treasury.
 Pursuant to the statutory provisions under which Ginnie Mae operates, its net earnings are used to build sound reserves.
 In the opinion of management, Ginnie Mae is in compliance with OMB implementation requirements for the Federal Credit Reform Act, as applicable to government corporations.